nahidsaikat/nahidsaikat.com/README.md

 ## Future Articles
 * Structural and Nominal Subtyping in Python
 * Python's Built-in Abstruct Base Classes - Part 1 (Iterable, Iterator and Generator)
-* Different Ways to Create and Merge Python Dictionary
-* Exploring Different Ways to Use Python Dictionaries
+* How to Perform Various Operations on Python Dictionaries
 * Python Dictionary Internals
+* Comprehensions in Python
 * What is Descriptor in Python?
 * Dunder Methods in Python for Arithmetic Operators
 * Dunder Methods in Python for Comparison Operators